SidOfc/browserino/README.md

 agent.x64? # => true for 64bit UA's

-agent.bot_name # => name of bot if the UA was identified as bot agent.bot? # => returns true or false depending on if the agent is a bot
+agent.bot_name # => name of bot if the UA was identified as bot agent.bot? # => returns true if the agent is a bot agent.bot? :googlebot # => returns true if the agent is the specified bot

 agent.known? # => true if browser_name or bot_name present
 agent.mobile? # => true if agent is a mobile device